Meitie/CountDown/README.md

 # CountDown
-based off of the british game show countdown
+This is a JavaScript miniture version of the game based off of the British Tv game show by the same name